 - Opportunities to develop new and innovative programs in several community pharmacy settings focused on serving diverse patient populations

-- Teaching opportunities at the University of Michigan College of Pharmacy and participation in a Teaching Certificate Program
+- Teaching certificate at the University of Michigan College of Pharmacy

 - Participation in a Clinical Research Series Program and completion of a mentored longitudinal research project